 And, finally, Gen appears to show full respect for idealism now, since the ending of Suisei no Gargantia had Ledo fully embrace the idealistic way of life on the Gargantia, and is also willing to make peace with the Whalesquid.

-Kamen Rider Gaim continues this, as the most blatant anti-idealist speeches are given to the thoroughly unlikable Sid; and our hero Kota eventually more-or-less declares that his enemy is cynicism itself.
+Kamen Rider Gaim continues this, as the most blatant anti-idealist speeches are given by either Sid (who's a Hate Sink) or Mitsuzane (who's become quite insane by the time he does so); and our hero Kota eventually more-or-less declares that his enemy is cynicism itself.

 Kamen Rider fans had the same reaction when Kamen Rider Gaim was announced, though in this case he didn't deny it and even said that he took some of the darker previous Kamen Rider series as influences, while his associates joke about how kids will dislike drinking orange juice by the time the Wham Episode kicks in.